 LED lights in Australia have become very common in recent years to such an extent that you may think this technology was developed in the past few years.
-In fact, early LED lights were developed as far back as the 1920‘s, though not in their current form as we know them today.
+Early LED lights were developed as far back as the 1920s, though not in their current form as we know them today.

-In any case, the LED story goes back many years with a number of different scientists from all over the world taking part in the development of this technology.
+In any case, the LED story goes back many years with several different scientists from all over the world taking part in the development of this technology.
 Let’s take a look at the main important dates throughout the history of the development of LED lights.

-LED lighting utilizes a phenomena known as electroluminescence, which was discovered in 1907 by a British scientist.
-This lay the foundation of knowledge which was essential for the invention of LED lights.
+LED lighting utilizes a phenomenon known as electroluminescence, which was discovered in 1907 by a British scientist.
+This laid the foundation of knowledge which was essential for the invention of LED lights.

 In 1927, the first LED light was assembled by a Russian inventor by the name of Oleg Losev.
 His findings were published in various scientific journals in Europe.
 Interestingly, his discovery was not followed by additional research into the technology until much later, after his death.